laparmakerli/riot-upstream/examples/gnrc_networking/README.md

 # gnrc_networking example for testing safety instrumentation

 network stack threads run in protected threads and are protected from external access.
-The commands ifconfig, rpl init #num. udp server start and ping6 $addr can be used as usual.
+The commands 'ifconfig', 'rpl init #num'. 'udp server start' and 'ping6 $addr' can be used as usual.

-stackoverflow command can be used to start a new thread that provokes a stack overflow.
+'stackoverflow' command can be used to start a new thread that provokes a stack overflow.
 The thread exits before currupting data of other threads or the kernel.

-load and store commands start a new thread that loads/stores from/to an arbitrary address.
+'load' and 'store' commands start a new thread that loads/stores from/to an arbitrary address.
 If the memory access is illegal, the thread exits.

 ### Current Problems:

-passing arbitrary integer values to load or store from them as pointer is broken.
+passing arbitrary pointer values to 'load' or 'store' cmd as cmd line arguments is broken.
 The pointer (arb_pointer) has to be set manually in main.c

+# GNRC Networking Original README

 This example shows you how to try out the code in two different ways: Either by communicating